 Heat stroke is an emergency - call 911

-Riverside is a diverse county and ranges from mountain communities to vast deserts.
+Riverside County is diverse and ranges from mountain communities to vast deserts.
 Temperatures can vary dramatically and extreme weather is not uncommon.
 Staying informed on weather forecasts will help you plan and prepare for when extreme heat or cold is forecast, take precautions early to avoid weather-related illness or death.

 - Take extra precautions if you work or spend time outside